aguoietf/ietf-ccamp-optical2cloud-problem-statement/draft-liu-ccamp-optical2cloud-problem-statement.md

 ## Multi-cloud Access

-   Cloud services are deployed in geographically distributed locations for scalability and resilliency, and they are usually hosted by multiple interconnected DCs.
-DCs have usually been interconnected through Layer 2/3 switches or routers with full mesh connectivity.
-To improve interaction efficiency as well as service experience, OTN is also considered as an option for DC interconnection.
+   Cloud services are typically deployed in geographically distributed locations for scalability and resilliency, and hosted by multiple DCs, each of which provides different cloud applications.
+This requires a Point-to-Multi-Point (P2MP) or Multi-Point-to-Multi-Point (MP2MP) connectivity between service access points and the cloud DCs.
+The connectivities are traditionally provided over Layer 2/3 connections.
+To improve interaction efficiency as well as service experience, OTN (including fgOTN) is also considered as a viable option for DC interconnection.
+This network scenario is illustrated in the example scenario
-   This network scenario is illustrated in {{fig-cloud-access-optical}}.
+   {{fig-cloud-access-optical}}.

 ~~~~
       __________                                             ________